Frugal Living Tips from the Great Depression

 If there’s one era in human history that people could take so many lessons from, especially when it comes to frugality, it would probably be the Great Depression.

-Top Frugal Living Tips From The Great Depression
+Top Frugal Living Tips from The Great Depression

 1. Cook your own food